Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 Hiking the Nuʻuanu Trail

-The Nuʻuanu Trail begins at the Judd Trailhead and remains on the Judd Trail for the first 0.5 miles (0.8 km).
+The Nuʻuanu Trail begins at the Judd Trailhead, which it will follow for the first 0.5 miles (0.8 km) to the upper part of the loop.

 Nuʻuanu Stream

-Unless the stream is running high, there is usually a way to cross on the rocks without getting your shoes wet.
+That said, there is usually a way to cross on the rocks without getting your shoes wet, but this may not be the case if the stream is running high—typically during the wetter winter months.

 Judd Loop Trail

-On the far side of the stream, you can either go left (straight) around the upper side of the loop or right on the lower, but longer, side.
+On the far side of the stream, there’s either the option to go left (straight) around the upper side of the Judd Loop or right on the lower but longer side.

-Personally, I recommend going left (straight) at the split, in order to take the fastest route to the Nuʻuanu Trail junction.
+Personally, I recommend going left (straight) at the split, in order to follow the fastest route to the Nuʻuanu Trail junction.

 Read My Separate Post: Judd Trail